Understanding The Difference: Therapist And Psychologist

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Participating in therapy with a licensed therapist or other mental health professional can help you mitigate symptoms associated with some mental health disorders.
-However, you do not need a mental health diagnosis from a therapist or severe concern to reach out for support and therapy from licensed therapists.
-Counseling and therapy can be used as a tool to achieve self-growth, learn new skills, and make positive changes in your life.
-Finding a suitable counselor or therapist can be critical to learning techniques to manage your thoughts and feelings while finding resources, tips, and advice from therapists to address the day-to-day challenges you may face.
+Participating in therapy with a licensed mental health professional can help you mitigate psychological symptoms associated with some mental health disorders.
+However, you do not need a mental health diagnosis and severe concern to reach out for support and therapy from licensed psychotherapists.
+Counseling and psychological therapy can be used as a tool to achieve self-growth, learn new skills, and make positive changes in your life.
+Finding a suitable psychology counselor can be critical to learning techniques to manage different thoughts and feelings while finding resources, tips, and advice from therapists to address the day-to-day challenges you may face.

-A quick note: life coaches offer support for a number of life challenges, but they are not licensed therapists.
-While some people find their services useful, this profession does not have the same educational and professional requirements a therapist or counselor receives.
-A licensed therapist may offer life coaching but be careful to check the qualifications of any therapist using this title.
+A quick note: life coaches offer support for a number of life challenges, but they are different from licensed psychologists or therapists.
+While some people find their services useful, this profession does not have the same educational and professional requirements a counselor receives.
+A licensed therapist may offer life coaching, but be careful to check the qualifications of any professional using this title.

 iStock/jeffbergen

 The most significant difference between a therapist and a psychologist involves the career options for each.
-The word "therapist" is often used as an umbrella term to discuss any mental health professional who works in a therapeutic counseling setting, such as counselors, clinical social workers, and marriage and family therapists.
-Psychologists can also work as therapists in clinical practice or therapy.
+The word "therapist" is often used as an umbrella term to discuss any mental health or psychological professional who works in a therapeutic counseling setting, such as counselors, clinical social workers, and marriage and family therapists.
+Psychologists can also work as psychotherapists in different areas, like clinical practice, hospitals, and therapy.

-However, the educational requirements for therapists and psychologists job can differ, and someone who calls themselves a psychologist may not be a therapist, and a therapist may be a psychologist.
+However, there can be a difference in educational requirements for therapists and psychologists, and someone who calls themselves a psychologist may not be a therapist, and a therapist may be a psychologist.
 Psychologists have a PsyD or a Ph.D.
-In these programs, they can focus on research, practice, or a combination of the two.
-Some of these psychologists may work in research, go on to be professors at a university, become authors, or work in a hospital setting.
-Therapists without this educational background may not have the same career possibilities, although both therapists and psychologists must undergo similar training and clinical supervision to practice therapy.
+In these programs, a psychologist can focus on research, practice, and a combination of the two.
+Some of these psychologists may work in research, go on to be psychology professors at a university, become authors, and work in a hospital setting.
+Psychotherapists without this educational background may not have the same career possibilities, although both a therapist and a psychologist must undergo similar training and clinical supervision to practice therapy.

-As a further distinction, an individual with a PsyD degree may not do as much research training as a person in a psychology Ph.D. program.
-Someone studying in a Ph.D. program in psychology will often have training in both research and practice.
+As a further difference, an individual with a PsyD degree may not do as much research training as a person in a psychologist Ph.D. program.
+Someone studying in a Ph.D. program in psychology will often have training in both research and psychologist practice.

-Most psychologists, therapists, and counselors cannot prescribe medications.
-However, in certain states, therapists and counselors have the right to do so if they are appropriately trained in mental health pharmacology.
-However, most individuals go to psychiatrists or a primary care physician for medication, as they are medical doctors trained to offer this service.
-In general, your therapist will not be able to prescribe medication in therapy.
+Most psychologists, psychotherapists, and counselors cannot prescribe medications.
+However, in certain states, therapists and counselors have the right to do so if they are appropriately trained in psychological pharmacology.
+However, most individuals go to psychiatrists and a primary care physician for medication, as they are medical doctors trained to offer this service.
+In general, your therapist will not be able to prescribe psychological medication in therapy.

-Cost of therapy is often on many clients' minds when seeking a therapist.
-Often, the cost of sessions depends on a therapist or psychologist's location, therapy specialty, practice type, experience in specific mental disorders, and educational level.
+Cost of psychological therapy is often on many clients' minds when seeking support and advice.
+Often, the cost of sessions depends on a psychologist's location, psychologist specialty, practice type, experience in specific mental disorders, and educational level.
 A therapist with a master's degree may earn less than a psychologist with a Ph.D. in psychology who is affiliated with the American Psychological Association.

-Generally, therapy prices may range from $65 to $250 or more per hour.
-Depending on what country you are in, you may expect to pay about $100 to $200 for each therapy session.
+Generally, therapy prices may be between $65 to $250 or more per hour.
+Depending on what country you are in, you may expect to pay between $100 to $200 for each therapy session.
 If you have insurance, you probably need to co-pay as insurance coverage varies widely.
-Insurance may cover a few dollars to about $50 or more.
+Insurance may cover a few dollars to about $50 and more.

 Otherwise, you may opt for online therapy service providers such as BetterHelp.
-The cost of therapy through BetterHelp can range from $70 to $100 per week.
+The cost of therapy through BetterHelp can be between $70 to $100 per week.
 This is billed every 4 weeks.
-The cost can also vary based on your location, source, preferences, and therapist availability.
-There are also other online therapy options which can range anywhere from $65 to $95 per session.
+The cost can also vary based on your location, source, preferences, and availability.
+There are also other online therapy options which can range anywhere between $65 to $95 per session.

-There are many types of therapists, all of which cover therapy in various areas of mental health.
-Understanding the difference between each type of therapist can further guide you in choosing your provider and finding a therapist from a roster of qualified therapists who can meet your specific needs.
+There are many types of psychotherapists, all of which cover therapy in various areas of psychology.
+Understanding the difference between each type of therapist can further guide you in choosing your provider and finding support from a roster of qualified therapists who can meet your specific psychological needs.

-Many psychologists only have master's degrees, they may, for example, perform psychological testing in schools, or a related field and have often completed advanced studies.
-Clinical psychologists may also research topics that interest them, independently or as faculty for higher education facilities.
-They work with clients and determine treatments and therapy based on their observations.
+Many psychologists only have master's degrees, they may, for example, perform psychological testing in schools, or a related field and have often completed advanced psychology studies.
+A clinical psychologist may also research topics that interest them, independently or as faculty for higher education facilities.
+Psychologists may work with clients and determine treatments and therapy based on their observations.

-Counseling psychology practitioners provide support and guidance and can help clients make decisions, find support, and clarify their feelings in therapy.
-They often work as part of a team when tackling a client's concerns.
+Counseling psychology practitioners provide guidance and can help clients make decisions, find support, and clarify their different feelings in therapy.
+This type of psychologist often works as part of a team when tackling a client's concerns.
 For example, they might work alongside a psychiatrist to refer clients requiring medication.
 A psychologist can work in many practice areas; however, not all psychologists work in clinical psychology or therapy with clients.

 Couples’ therapists, like LMFTs, could be grouped under the family therapist umbrella.
 However, couples' therapists might not have specific licensing in family or marriage concerns and instead support any couple.
 Couples' therapists meet with couples to help them set goals, learn coping mechanisms, and improve their relationships.
 These therapists may have a master's or doctorate that qualifies them to practice.